Help us improve your experience.

 Do you have time for a two-minute survey?

-Redundancy group IP address monitoring checks end-to-end connectivity and allows a redundancy group to fail over if reth interface fails to reach a configured IP address.
-Redundancy groups on both devices in a cluster can be configured to monitor specific IP addresses to determine whether an upstream device in the network is reachable.
-For more information, see the following topics:
+IP address monitoring enables a redundancy group to fail over when a redundant Ethernet (reth) interface can no longer reach a configured IP address.
+Redundancy groups on both devices in a chassis cluster can be configured to monitor specific IP addresses to determine the reachability of upstream network devices.

 IP Monitoring Overview

-IP monitoring checks the end-to-end connectivity of configured IP addresses and allows a redundancy group to automatically fail over when the monitored IP address is not reachable through the redundant Ethernet (reth) interface.
-Both the primary and secondary nodes in the chassis cluster monitor specific IP addresses to determine whether an upstream device in the network is reachable.
+IP monitoring checks the end-to-end connectivity of configured IP addresses and allows a redundancy group to automatically fail over when a monitored IP address is not reachable through the redundant Ethernet (reth) interface.
+Both the primary and secondary nodes in a chassis cluster monitor specified IP addresses to determine whether an upstream device in the network is reachable.

 IP monitoring allows for failover based upon end to-end reachability of a configured monitored IP address.
-On SRX Series Firewalls, the reachability test is done by sending a ping to the monitored IP address from both the primary node and the secondary node through the reth interface and checking if a response is returned.
-The monitored IP address can be on a directly connected host in the same subnet as the reth interface or on a remote device reachable through a next-hop router.
+On Firewalls, IP reachability is tested by sending ICMP echo requests (pings) to the monitored IP address from both nodes through the reth interface and verifying that a response is received.
+The monitored IP address can be either a directly connected host on the same subnet as the reth interface or a remote device reachable through a next-hop router.

-We do not recommend configuring chassis cluster IP monitoring on Redundancy Group 0 (RG0) for SRX Series Firewalls.
+We do not recommend configuring chassis cluster IP monitoring on Redundancy Group 0 (RG0) for firewalls.

 Table 1 provides details of different combinations of monitored results from both the primary and secondary nodes, and the corresponding actions by the Juniper Services Redundancy Protocol (jsrpd) process.